lvgl/lvgl/docs/libs/freetype.md

 ### For Embedded Devices
 For embedded devices, it is more recommended to use the FreeType configuration file provided by LVGL, which only includes the most commonly used functions, which is very meaningful for saving limited FLASH space.

-- Copy the FreeType source code to your project directory
+- Copy the FreeType source code to your project directory.
 - Refer to the following `Makefile` for configuration:

 ```make